-2. Staffing Safeguards for State-Owned Data

-- Personnel screenings are required for all employees of the County Department; personnel screenings must include criminal background checks on all staff with access to any State-owned Information Technology System in which either the State or the County Department grant access to County Department personnel. - Effective July 1, 2026, when hiring an employee of the County Department, the County Department Director shall ensure that employees being hired from other County Departments have not had their access to any State-owned Information Technology System terminated by those County Departments. - i.
+Department.
+This certification must be received as prescribed by the State Department on or before January 1 of every other year beginning January 20257.
+The certification must be validated by the Ceounty board of commissioners or designee. - Staffing Safeguards for State-Owned Data - a.
+Personnel screenings are required for all employees of the County Department; personnel screenings must include criminal background checks on all staff with access to any State-owned Information Technology System in which either the State or the County Department grant access to County Department personnel.

+- b.
+Effective July 1, 2026, \(\preceq\) When hiring an employee of the County Department, the County

+Department Director shall ensure that employees being hired from other County

+Departments have not had their access to any State-owned Information Technology

+System terminated by those County Departments. - i.
 If a County Department has terminated access to any State-owned Information Technology System for any current or previous employee for reasons including, but not limited to, fraud or conflicts of interest, the County Department is prohibited by the State Department from granting the current or previous employee access to those State-owned systems.